How to Make Low-Smoke Incense Sticks at Home: Craft Natural, Calming Aromas with This Easy Guide

 • Metal spoon or chopsticks

-• Makko (tabu-no-ki) powder — natural binder that helps sticks smolder evenly (Machilus thunbergii)
+• Makko (tabu-no-ki) powder — natural binder to help incense smolder evenly (Machilus thunbergii)

 • Aromatic powders: woods/herbs/florals (keep resins like frankincense/myrrh on the low side)